programminghistorian/ph-submissions/lessons/gravity-model.md

 1. Wilson, A. G., ‘A family of spatial interaction models, and associated developments’, Environment and Planning A, 3 (1971), pp. 1–32.
 2. Flowerdew, R. and Aitkin, M., ‘A method of fitting the gravity model based on the Poisson distribution’, Journal of Regional Science, 22 (1982), pp. 191–202.
 3. Flowerdew, R. and Lovett, A., ‘Fitting constrained Poisson regression models to interurban migration flows’, Geographical Analysis, 20 (1988), pp. 297–307.
-4. Congdon, P., ‘Approaches to modeling overdispersion in the analysis of migration’, Environment and Planning A, 25 (1993), pp. 1481–510.
+4. Congdon, P., ‘Approaches to modelling overdispersion in the analysis of migration’, Environment and Planning A, 25 (1993), pp. 1481–510.
 5. Flowerdew, R., ‘Modelling migration with Poisson regression’, in J. Stillwell, O. Duke-Williams, and A. Dennett, eds., Technologies for migration and commuting analysis: spatial interaction data applications (Hershey, Pa., 2010), pp. 261–79.
 6. Abel, G. J., ‘Estimation of international migration flow tables in Europe: international migration flow tables’, Journal of the Royal Statistical Society, Series A (Statistics in Society), 173 (2010), pp. 797–825.